-As part of project activity for the 2017 fiscal year, MHLW in cooperation with TEPCO conducted a technical tour on 20 November 2017 to the TEPCO Fukushima Daiichi NPP for overseas media in Japan.
-Before the onsite tour, two presentations were delivered on radiation and health effects and on industrial safety and health-related laws and ordinances.
+As part of project activity for the 2018 fiscal year, MHLW in cooperation with TEPCO conducted a technical tour on 6 November 2018 for overseas media to the TEPCO Fukushima Daiichi Nuclear Power Plant (NPP).
+Before the onsite tour, two presentations were delivered on radiation protection, and on industrial safety and health-related laws and ordinances.
 This was followed by a presentation from TEPCO on current progress toward decommissioning the Fukushima Daiichi NPP.
 The details follow.

-Presentations on Radiation and Health Effects and Industrial Safety and Health-Related Laws and Ordinances
+Presentations on Radiation Protection, and Industrial Safety and Health-Related Laws and Ordinances